greenpeace-cee/adyen/docs/index.md

 - IRL: some hacks to properly set things core didn't.
 - Payment.create
 - IRL: some hacks to properly set things core didn't.

-### Adyen model for claiming payments

-This could work similarly, given that the iATS process has been in production for a long time; it works.

-1. Gather CRs that are due (In Progress, `next_sched_contribution_date`, active Adyen pp)
-2. No pending CN?
-Use `CN.repeattransaction` to make one.
-3. Attempt a payment via Adyen's API, record via `Payment.create`

   [1]: https://docs.adyen.com/get-started-with-adyen/payment-glossary#psp-reference